 Microsoft 365 for Charities is a special program designed by Microsoft to provide its suite of digital tools at a discounted price for eligible charities and nonprofit organisations.
 This program includes cloud-based services such as email, file storage, and collaboration software, providing charities with the latest technology at an affordable cost.

-Additionally, Microsoft 365 for Charities offers specialised resources and tools designed to meet the unique needs of nonprofit organisations, such as subscription-based suite of cloud services and apps to help operational and delivery levels.
+Additionally, Microsoft 365 for Charities offers specialised resources and tools designed to meet the unique needs of nonprofit organisations, such as a subscription-based suite of cloud services and apps to help operational and delivery levels.
+For a deeper understanding of the advantages offered by Microsoft 365 for Charities, explore our blog post on the Top 5 Benefits of Microsoft 365 for Charities.

 Microsoft Office applications included within Microsoft 365 for Charities are:

-Let’s dig a bit deeper into how the benefits of Microsoft 365 for charities
+Let’s dig a bit deeper into the benefits of Microsoft 365 for charities

 How can Microsoft 365 Apps Benefit Nonprofit Staff and Volunteers?